-Newbury Town Council introduced the Newbury Town Civic Award nineteen years ago and six years ago a new award was launched, the Newbury Town Young Persons Civic Award, sponsored by The Swift Logistics Group.
-This is aimed specifically at young people up to and including 25 years of age.
+Newbury Town Council introduced the Newbury Town Civic Award twenty one years ago and eight years ago a new award was launched, the Newbury Town Young Persons Civic Award.
+This award aimed specifically at young people up to and including 25 years of age.
 Last year the first Business Civic Award was given to a business that is community minded.

-Both awards run alongside each other and are presented each year to 'a hidden hero' who, in the opinion of a panel of judges, has made an exceptional contribution to the Newbury community.
+The three awards run alongside each other and are presented each year to 'hidden heroes' who, in the opinion of a panel of judges, has made an exceptional contribution to the Newbury community.
 We would ask you the public to consider who you think is eligible and nominate one or more people for the Award.
 Please complete the nomination forms below.

 There was great excitement at the Town Hall when the Newbury Town Civic Award and the Newbury Town Young Persons Civic Award were presented at the Annual Town Meeting by the Mayor of Newbury, Cllr Howard Bairstow.

 Rosemary Lister was the winner of the Black Horse trophy, the award which recognises the town’s unsung heroes, those people who have made an exceptional contribution to our community on a voluntary basis.
 The winner of the Newbury Town Young Persons Civic Award, sponsored by the Swift Group of Companies, was Ashley Reade who received the crystal trophy and an experience day of his choice.